stakater/til/istio/istio-usage-guidelines.md

 * Sidecar will not be inject if a pod has the annotation sidecar.istio.io/inject: "false" then Istio will not inject the sidecar in it.

 * Currently, istio doesn't provide a way to add annotations to istio/tracing deployment.
 A issue has been created regarding this [issue](https://github.com/istio/istio/issues/14908).
 Currently, we will not use the alpha version (said by rasheed) and will wait until stable version arrives.
+Istio team plans to use both helm and kustomize.